northshorewc/ccr2017/docs/index.md

 [^2]: Ten percent (10%) of the results are at or above the 90th percentile and ninety percent (90%) of the samples are below.

+[^3]: The data in this report shows results from 2015.
+Compliance monitoring is set by the WDNR; the next round of lead and copper testing is scheduled for the summer of 2018.

-[^3]: The sum of these compounds is equal to TTHM.
+[^4]: The sum of these compounds is equal to TTHM.
 Individually, these compounds are not regulated.

 ## Footnotes